Kill them all and come back alone Review (Scherpschutter)

 The most concise description of this movie was provided by a SWDB forum member called Reverend Danite:

 If the (great) title didn't tell you what this film is about, the description most probably did.
 It's about action and action alone.
-It all starts with the longest pre-credits sequence in the history of the spaghetti western (yes, even longer than the pantomime of Once upon a Time in the West), a fourteen minute action sequence in which the protagonists are presented one by one: Hoagy, the gunslinger, Deker, the dynamite expert, Blade, the knife thrower, Kid, the baby faced killer, Hogard, the muscle man, and of course McKay, their leader, the one who assembled them.
+It all starts with the longest pre-credits sequence in the history of the spaghetti western (yes, even longer than the pantomime of Once upon a Time in the West), a fourteen minute action sequence in which the protagonists are presented one by one: Hoagy, the gunslinger, Deker, the dynamite expert, Blade, the knife thrower, Kid, the baby faced killer, Hogard, the muscle man, and of course McKay, their leader.
 They're a squad and the fourteen minutes of action were a sort of endurance test to prove their abilities to the people who are willing to pay for their services: the Confederate Army.
 The six are selected for a dangerous operation behind enemy lines in Civil War time: they're asked to steal a shipment of gold from a Yankee fortress.
 To complicate things the gold is stored in the powder magazine.
 The Southern officer who masterminded the plan, tells McKay that he'll be the only one who will be rewarded for the job.
 And what about the others?
 Well the order Mckay receives, is clear:

 With its non-stop wholesale action, and victims making pirouettes or summersaults during the shootouts and fisticuffs, the movie seems to herald the Trinity formula, but the action is still of a rather ugly nature.
 Overall the atmosphere is quite nasty, especially in the final third, when greed and double-crossings lead to hostilities among the squad members.
 Director Enzo G. Castellari hardly wastes a second of the 96 minutes of running time, throwing in fisticuffs, gunfights, gun battles, fist battles, explosions (and an occasional game of arms wrestling too, a favorite pastime of the director, who used to challenge muscled actors before signing them!).
 The script has a few nice twists, but most hints at story-telling dissipate in the endless blasts and bangs.
 Even some loyal fans of the genre have complained about the lack of substance.
 All credibility is thrown overboard during the assault of the fortress, when the squad exterminates an entire Northern regiment without one of them getting more than a scratch or a bruise!